A Language Journey: The Brief History of Language Learning and Teaching

 The 19th century was an important one for language learning because in 1886 the IPA or International Phonetic Alphabet was established.
 A French and a British language teaching duo put the alphabet together based on the Romic alphabet.
 The role the IPA would play in language learning in the future cannot be underestimated: this phonetic system would make it easier to transcribe the sounds found in spoken language and pave the way for modern language learning!

 It was during the 1800s that teachers also started revolutionizing language and how it was learned and taught.
 Almost all the reformers of this era focused on the way children learned languages.
 Observing children allowed early language gurus to form new ways of instruction which included teaching reading before other skills, and focusing on conveying meanings through actions.
 From the mouths of babes came the very roots of modern language teaching –imagine that!

-Finally we arrive in the present!
-As classrooms become more diverse and globalized, the importance of learning more than one other language has increased exponentially.
+Finally, we arrive at the present!
+As classrooms become more diverse and globalised, the importance of learning more than one other language has increased exponentially.
 These days, language learning involves a little bit of everything from our past.
-We still use the IPA; we still communicate and learn new vocabulary through gestures and movements; we’ve come to expect the best from our teachers; and the immersion technique is as widespread today as ever.
+We still use the IPA; we still communicate and learn new vocabulary through gestures and movements; we’ve come to expect the best from our teachers, and the immersion technique is as widespread today as ever.

 This doesn’t mean that language learning hasn’t changed, however.
 Every day, qualified instructors come up with new and innovative ways of making language learning a simpler and more enjoyable process.
 We now have the ability to take lessons from native-speaking tutors and the internet has given the average Joe or Jill language tools which were unheard of just a couple decades ago.
 Signing up for excellent language classes or using online tools such as free language tests has never been simpler.
 It’s easy to see that the future of language and language instruction is looking bright, and both students and teachers will benefit from these amazing innovations for decades and centuries to come!